samiyaaashariq/PairMind/README.md

 	•	Fix bugs in it
 	•	Add comments to it
 	•	Insert AI-generated code directly into your file with one click

+	## Install

+Download the latest `.vsix` from [Releases](https://github.com/samiyaaashariq/pairmind/releases), then run:

+    code --install-extension pairmind-0.1.1.vsix

+Or in VS Code: Extensions view → `...` menu → **Install from VSIX...** → select the downloaded file.

 How to run it-